Skip to content

 }),

-We will now add the total of projects in the data in the output to let the UI now how many projects are available even if now the UI will not request all projects at once.
+We will now add the total of projects in the output data to let the UI know how many projects are available even if now the UI will not request all projects at once.

 import { z } from "zod";